 Applications are now open for Block B to start on 6 March 2023.

 The Undergraduate Certificate in Engineering provides you with the capabilities required to further your career within Industry 4.0.
 Your studies will provide you with a grounding in Mathematics, Electronics and Engineering Principles and will help develop your technical skills and prepare you for further study.
 With no exams our assessments place you in the life of an engineering professional and help you develop the skills you will need to be successful.

 Upon the successful completion of the Undergraduate Certificate in Engineering, students will be able to further their studies through the Diploma in Engineering and will receive advanced standing for the four units they have completed.

-The units covered in this course include:
+The subjects covered in this program include: